 The Lex 100 verdict on Hill Dickinson LLP

-The firm: “At Hill Dickinson we understand that our clients, our people and the communities in which we are based are at the heart of everything we do.
-We are an internationally recognised law firm that delivers advice and strategic guidance spanning the full legal spectrum across the UK, Europe and Asia.”
+The firm: At Hill Dickinson we understand that our people, our clients and our communities are at the heart of everything we do.
+We are an internationally recognised law firm that delivers advice and strategic guidance spanning the full legal spectrum across the UK, Europe and Asia.

-University: University of York
+University: Lancaster University University of Law Manchester

 About the firm